 Training expenses per employee i.e calculating the expense extended by the firm on each employee’s training.

 Training efficiency i.e calculating the efficiency of employees post-training by assessing their performance and test scores.

-Voluntary turnover rate i.e calculating the rate at which employees exit the organisation voluntarily to identify the gaps in employee experience.
+Voluntary turnover rate i.e calculating the rate at which employees exit the organization voluntarily to identify the gaps in employee experience.

-Involuntary turnover rate i.e calculating the rate at which employees exit the organisation involuntarily to implement changes in the recruitment strategy.
+Involuntary turnover rate i.e calculating the rate at which employees exit the organization involuntarily to implement changes in the recruitment strategy.

 Time to fill i.e calculating the number of days between advertising for a job opening and hiring someone to fill it.

 Time to hire i.e calculating the number of days between approaching a candidate for a job offer and the candidate accepting it.

 Absenteeism i.e calculating the number of days an employee is absent from work to get an insight into the overall employee health and happiness.

 Human capital risk i.e calculating the employee-related risks such as lack of a particular skill to fill a new type of job.